themadan/amitness.github.io/content/articles/illustrated-simclr.md

 Title: The Illustrated SimCLR Framework
 Date: 2020-03-04 10:00
-Modified: 2020-04-15 01:08
+Modified: 2020-04-15 01:19
 Category: illustration
 Slug: illustrated-simclr
 Summary: A visual guide to the SimCLR framework for contrastive learning of visual representations.
 Status: published
 Authors: Amit Chaudhary

 In recent years, [numerous self-supervised learning methods](https://amitness.com/2020/02/illustrated-self-supervised-learning/) have been proposed for learning image representations, each getting better than the previous.
 But, their performance was still below the supervised counterparts.
 This changed when **Chen et. al** proposed a new framework in their research paper "[SimCLR: A Simple Framework for Contrastive Learning of Visual Representations](https://arxiv.org/abs/2002.05709)".
-The research paper not only improves upon the previous state-of-the-art self-supervised learning methods but also beats the supervised learning method on ImageNet classification.
+The SimCLR paper not only improves upon the previous state-of-the-art self-supervised learning methods but also beats the supervised learning method on ImageNet classification.

 In this article, I will explain the key ideas of the framework proposed in the research paper using diagrams.